Career Development Office

 Career Counseling and Peer Advising

-Through individual career advising appointments with our professional team, and drop-in hours with trained peer reviewers and interviewers, students work with CDO on:
+Through individual career advising appointments with our professional team, and drop-in hours with trained peer reviewers, students work with CDO on:

 General career advising (strategy, focus, vision)

 Converting a CV to a résumé; converting a résumé to a CV